codewitch-honey-crisis/htcw_max7219/README.md

 Instead, it prioritizes having a small footprint and being unobtrusive.
 It's a very compact library.

-To use it you simply modify the contents of that buffer and call `update()` to update the display.
+To use it you simply modify the contents of the frame buffer and call `update()` to update the display.

 Make sure to call `initialize()`.
 This will autoinit for you but it's good practice.